 app revenue / number of unique paying users.

 This is an invaluable metric to measure profitability per user and compare traffic sources (the higher is the ARPPU the better performing is the source).
 This metric also shows how your audience responds to price hikes and cuts.

-To find ARPPU in myTracker, go to Report constructor → Metrics→ Financial metrics.
+To find ARPPU in MyTracker, go to Report builder → Metrics→ Financial metrics.
 Please note that this metric takes into account total app revenue, ignoring subsequent payments of retail taxes and charges.
 In real life, the state of things may look less optimistic than the statistics.

 Lifetime Value (LTV)